widefix/blog/_posts/2012-03-14-how-to-generate-rake-task.md

 end
 ```

-Now, once you have a starting point, write some code inside the __Rake tasks__.
-This way, you save some time creating the preparation code and can start with what matters.
+Now write some code inside the tasks' body.
+This way, you save time creating the preparation code and concentrate on what matters.

-Let's confirm that these __Rake tasks__ are present and can be executed:
+Confirm that they are real and can be executed:

 ```shell
 $ rake -T | grep my_namespace